A Park West Gallery exclusive by Morris Shapiro.

 During the 1980s, while employed at the Gaius Art Studio, many of Lee’s works were introduced to the United States.
 Lee subsequently arrived in the United States in 1991 and worked with a Miami wholesaler of fine art.

 Today, Lee shows his true talent and versatility as an artist.
 His art reflects his uncompromisingly high standards.
 He resides in Florida with his wife and two children.
 His daughter, Jana, is an artist in her own right, inspired by her father’s encouragement to pursue art.
 Alongside their own art, Charles and Jana create paintings together.

 Lee embraces oils, watercolors, and acrylics.
-He also has a penchant for painting with a bright, eye catching pallet (including gold foil) that demonstrates his keen sense of color.
+He also has a penchant for painting with a bright, eye-catching palette(including gold foil) that demonstrates his keen sense of color.
 Yet in spite of such vibrant imagery he presents his subjects in a calm and reflective—almost ethereal—way.

-“I want people to be there…to be inside of this period in time…inside those beautiful buildings,” he says.
+“I want people to be there…to be inside of this period in time…inside those beautiful buildings,” Lee says.

 Music plays an important role in Lee’s life and work.
 The subjects of his art are often seen playing instruments in serene settings.
 Lee’s wife and many of his family members are musicians, inspiring him to experiment with musical themes.
 The positive reaction from collectors encouraged him to pursue this theme throughout his career.